knuxify/eartag/README.md

 - GTK4 >= 4.8.0
 - libadwaita >= 1.2.0
 - pygobject
-- eyed3 (used for MP3 file tagging)
+- pillow (used for some picture operations)
-- pillow and mutagen (used for OGG and FLAC file tagging)
+- mutagen (used for file tagging)
 - python-magic (used for MIME type detection)

 ## Building